-The first is the "Progressive Thinker".
-Its task is to determine how to transform a business through digitization and subsequent analysis of the entire data stream, inspire the team, build a digital strategy and a complete update of the operating model.
+The first is the "Progressive Thinker."
+Its task is to determine how to transform a business through digitization and subsequent analysis of the entire data stream, inspire the team, build a digital strategy, and a complete update of the operating model.

-The third type is the "Client Defender", these are guys who are mainly focused on the market and meeting the needs of customers.
+The third type is the "Client Defender."
+These are guys who are mainly focused on the market and meeting the needs of customers.

-And last is the "Universalist".
-He usually leads the development of a digital strategy within the overall corporate strategy, creates new business models, produces an in-depth analysis of digital marketing indicators and customer experience, implements digital technologies.
-Also, improves operational efficiency, digitizes the ways that employees perform their work and responsible for changes in the way of thinking.
+And last is the "Universalist."
+He usually leads the development of a digital strategy within the overall corporate strategy, creates new business models, produces in-depth analysis of digital marketing indicators and customer experience, implements digital technologies.
+Also, improves operational efficiency, digitizes the ways that employees perform their work and responsible for changes in the form of thinking.
 He is the one most far-sighted of the five types.
 Especially suitable for companies that are not adapted to the digital world and need a fast and comprehensive transformation.